GoogleCloudPlatform/functions-framework-go/README.md

 }
 ```

-The functions are registered with the handler via `funcframework.RegisterHTTPFunctionContext` and should behave according to idiomatic Go HTTP expectations.
+These functions are registered with the handler via `funcframework.RegisterHTTPFunctionContext`.

 ### Background Event Functions